1 Part Course |

 A view of the Earth from space at night showing the lights of cities and towns

-A half-day course on AI tools for M&A presented in a virtual class
+A half-day course on AI in M&A presented in a virtual class

 In-house pricing available – often more cost-effective for teams of 10+